-What is a Contingent Employers Liability (CEL) Plan?
+What is a Contingent Employers Liability (CEL) Plan And Its Coverage?

-Employer liability insurance for employers who pay into a workers’ compensation plan is called Contingent Employers Liability (CEL).
+Contingent Employers Liability Insurance in Canada: This insurance is for employers who pay into a workers’ compensation plan is called Contingent Employers Liability (CEL).
 Like employer liability insurance, it can be added to a Commercial General Liability policy and is also not a no-fault coverage.

 Employer Liability Insurance in Two Easy Steps